 Adequate sleep is crucial for good health, and Westerners lack sleep – about half of American adults experience one or more symptom of insomnia a few nights each week, and it is estimated that up to 10% of Americans took prescription sleep aids in 2010.1,2

 Insomnia itself can be dangerous because in many cases it often causes daytime fatigue.
-However, new research has shown that the drugs used to treat insomnia are even more dangerous.
+However, research has shown that the drugs used to treat insomnia are even more dangerous.

 Drugs called “hypnotics” are prescribed to induce sleep in those experiencing insomnia.
 Some commonly prescribed hypnotics include zolpidem (Ambien), exzopiclone (Lunesta), temazepam (Restoril), and alprazolam (Xanax).
 These medications have been generally regarded as safe, especially when used only for short-term relief of insomnia.3